samueleblanc/MatTalX/README.md

 More info [here](CONTRIBUTING.md).

 ## Testing
-A basic test can be ran with `bash build.sh test`
+A basic (and quite specific) test can be ran with `bash test.sh liveserver` and `bash test.sh parser`

 For a full test, it's recommended to build the extension or add-on (`bash build.sh chrome` or `bash build.sh firefox` respectively) and then test it in the browser.